 - 2012 - Division - a production with Theatre Royal Plymouth's project with young refugees, Dare to be Different.

 - 2011 - Origins - Heritage of First Nations - an extensive project with the UK's Maori community and young people in schools, supported by the Heritage Lottery Fund, as part of Origins 2011.
-Click here for the dedicated website.
+Click here for a short film about the project.

 - 2010 - Workshops with Chinese students in Shanghai and Ningbo.